Courts: Fort Wayne man accused of firing gun at fleeing girlfriend

 When she eventually broke free and ran toward her residence, she fell.

-Greene’s girlfriend said as she was running she heard three to five shots as well as seeing the blue laser shining on vehicles and houses in front of her as she ran.
+Greene’s girlfriend said as she was running she heard three to five shots as well as saw the blue laser shining on vehicles and houses in front of her as she ran.

 Police arrested Green shortly thereafter.